Damalas: Cultural figures

 After Jacques' death, Bernhardt wore mourning clothes for a year, as was the Catholic custom, and she never renounced his last name, which she had hyphenated with her own.
 For a while, she insisted on being called "the widow Damalà," and even sculpted a funerary bust of him which is now on display at the Metropolitan Museum of Art in New York City.

-Jacques was a good friend of fellow Greek Basil Zaharoff, the notorious "merchant of death" and one of the richest men in the world at the time.
-Near Jacques' death, Zaharoff took in his illegitimate daughter with a theatre extra after she was left in a basket on Bernhardt's doorstep.
-Eventually, this girl was baptised “Tereza” (1889–1967) and was raised by a surrogate family that Zaharoff found for her in Adrianople, in Eastern Thrace.
-Her life was later reconstructed by journalist Freddy Germanos in his historical novel Tereza (1997), which combined a fictionalized narrative with multiple testimonies and a postscript where he emphasizes the true nature of her story.
+Jacques was a contemporary of fellow Greek Basil Zaharoff, the notorious "merchant of death" and one of the richest men in the world.
+Near Jacques' death, Zaharoff intervened to care for his illegitimate daughter with a theatre extra after she was left in a basket on Sarah Bernhardt's doorstep.
+Eventually, this girl was baptised "Tereza" (1889–1967) and was raised by a surrogate family that Zaharoff found for her in Adrianople, in East Thrace.

+Her life was later the subject of the biography Tereza (1997) by journalist Freddy Germanos.
+While the work utilizes a dramatized narrative structure, it incorporates a non-fictional postscript and independent transcribed testimonies to establish the historical facts of her life.
-According to Germanos, she became a socialite in Athenian royal society in the 1910s.
-In his narrative, she is depicted moving within King Constantine I’s entourage during his exile, having married a member of the royal inner circle.
-Spyridon Mercouris likewise recalled meeting her while they were both in exile on Corsica.

-Germanos further records her close association with Gabriele d’Annunzio, noting that in Italian circles she was sometimes known as “Tereza d’Annunzio.”
-Notably, D’Annunzio himself celebrated her ancestor, Martino Zaccaria, in his long poem “Song of the Dardanelles:”
+In the 1910s, she became a socialite in Athenian royal society.
+She moved within King Constantine I’s entourage during his exile, having married a member of the royal inner circle.
+Spyridon Mercouris attested to meeting her while they were both in exile on Corsica.
+She was closely associated with Gabriele d’Annunzio, and in Italian circles she was known as “Tereza d’Annunzio.”
+Notably, D’Annunzio himself celebrated her ancestor, Martino Zaccaria, in his long poem Song of the Dardanelles:

 “In royal power Asia Minor has Martino Zaccaria, he mints coins, raises armies and ships, works in Focea for alum, in Chios for silk, rages in trade and reprisals, exterminates Catalans and Muslims, fully armed as a King he dies in battle.”

-Tereza was also remembered by contemporaries as the great love of Ernest Hemingway.
-Mary Hemingway, poet Archibald MacLeish, and Canadian journalist Kenneth MacTaggart, each told Germanos about the “Greek princess” that Ernest loved in their own testimonies, while Henry Villard likewise remembered Hemingway referring to “the Greek woman” when they were hospitalized together in Milan.
+Tereza was also remembered by contemporaries as a romantic interest of Ernest Hemingway.
+Mary Welsh Hemingway, poet Archibald MacLeish, and Canadian journalist Kenneth MacTaggart each provided testimonies confirming the “Greek princess” that Ernest loved, while Henry Serrano Villard likewise remembered Hemingway referring to “the Greek woman” when they were hospitalized together in Milan.

-The postscript adds a traumatizing encounter between Tereza and Mustafa Kemal Atatürk and that she was said to have served as a model for Pablo Picasso in the early 1920s.

-Germanos stresses in the postscript that Tereza’s story remained largely absent from Greek historical records by design, likening her to Penelope Delta in terms of being a real figure whose private passions were deliberately kept from public documents.
-He presents her life as a “recovered memory,” pieced together from testimonies by Hemingway’s associates, Greek political figures, and cultural figures such as Sophia Laskaridou and Melina Mercouri.
+Posthumous accounts also record a traumatizing encounter between Tereza and Mustafa Kemal Atatürk and state that she served as a model for Pablo Picasso in the early 1920s.
+Her story remained largely absent from Greek historical records by design, likened to Penelope Delta in terms of being a real figure whose private passions were deliberately kept from public documents.
+Her life is considered a “recovered memory,” pieced together from testimonies by Hemingway’s associates, Greek political figures, and cultural figures such as Sophia Laskaridou and Melina Mercouri.
+In 2023, her life was the subject of the theatrical production Tereza Damala, staged by the Group Thea-try in Oropos.

-The present-day Damalas

-Logo of the Antonios Damalas Foundation, featuring the Damalas coat of arms.